SG-17/SuperCRTControl/README.md

 	```

 10. Once you have configured your html code you can start using your Super CRT-Control to control your Extron Matrix Switchers.
+## Project Status and Disclaimers
+> This project comes with no guarantees or timetables.
+> This project is tailored to enthusiasts who either have the skills or the drive to learn the skills to implement it.
+Support will not be provided for setting up a local web server.
+> All testing has been done on a Samsung Galaxy Tab 3 7.0 using an old version of Firefox Android, a newer Samsung Galaxy phone using a current version of Firefox Android, and a Windows 10 PC and Linux Mint PC both using current versions of Firefox.